webmakaka/webmakaka/README.md

 Can recommend to anyone who wants to study react / typescript / graphql.

-I am trying to use latest packages and for development I use utils for development in kubernetes.
+I am trying to use latest packages and I use util skaffold for development right in kubernetes.

 **Final Project should be:**
 https://www.tinyhouse.app/